packetvitality/secure-pipeline-workshop/infra/README.md

 # Infrastructure as Code

+> [!CAUTION]
+> This infra folder is a simulation and has not been used in the actual workshop.
+It serves as a demonstration of security misconfigurations for educational purposes.

 This directory contains Terraform configurations for deploying the workshop application infrastructure on AWS.
 The infrastructure is intentionally designed with various security misconfigurations to demonstrate IaC security scanning tools.

 ## Infrastructure Components